jhmcaleely/conway-life-display/cube-bit.md

 # Cube:Bit

-Some notes summarised from docs elsewhere, and reverse enginering the [4tronix LED Cube](https://shop.4tronix.co.uk/products/cubebit), hosted on a Raspberry Pi Pico.
+Some notes summarised from docs elsewhere, and reverse enginering the [4tronix LED Cube](https://shop.4tronix.co.uk/products/cubebit).

 Implemented in C and Micropython.
 Either implementation can be run as firmware on the Pico.